tlkroll/StoreInventory/README.md

 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+    Created minerror.html and maxerror.html to display more specific errors when adjusting inventory

+    In AddOutsourcedPartController.java:
+    Lines 46-51 - Modified conditional statement created in last step to point to minerror.html or maxerror.html

+    In AddInhousePartController.java:
+    Lines 45-50 - Modified conditional statement created in last step to point to minerror.html or maxerror.html

+    In AddProductController.java:
+    Lines 83-85 - Added conditional statement that returns minerror.html if creating the product would reduce parts inventory below minimum when creating a product

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.